viernes, 26 de enero de 1990

 (Pintura del artista ruso Serge Marshennikov)

-but when you look at her petals so red
+but when you gaze upon its petals so red,

-and one thing in your chest is going to be missing.
+and something in your chest will be missing.

-He will give you only one kiss on the cheek
+he will give you but a kiss upon the cheek,

-And one thing in your life is going to be missing.
+and something in your life will be missing.

-And you will ask yourself night and day:
+And you will ask yourself by night and day:

 “What is missing, what causes this pain,